miklevin/MikeLev.in/api.md

 def example_request():
     """Executes a query and returns a paginated response"""

-# Craft the invocation URL
 url = f'https://api.botify.com/v1/analyses/{username}/{project_slug}/{analysis_slug}/urls'
-# Prepare the headers for your spell
 headers = {
     "Authorization": f"Token {token}",
     "Content-Type": "application/json"
 }
-# Define the payload for your invocation
 data = {
     # Add your request parameters here
 }